PmagPy/PmagPy/README.md

 Full documentation for PmagPy installation and use is available in the PmagPy cookbook: http://earthref.org/PmagPy/cookbook

 To get started:
+- find your command prompt and run "pip install pmagpy --upgrade" (for help finding your command prompt, see the [documentation](http://earthref.org/PmagPy/#command_line))
-- download a zip file of the latest release here: [PmagPy latest release](https://github.com/ltauxe/PmagPy/releases/latest).
+- next, download a zip file of the latest release here: [PmagPy latest release](https://github.com/ltauxe/PmagPy/releases/latest).
 Click on "Source code (zip)" or "Source code (tar.gz)" to download.
 - To install the software on a Mac or a PC, unzip the downloaded folder and double-click on the install script for your system.
-- Linux and advanced users on Mac and PCs can either clone the repository or download the latest release and then add the directory of the main repository folder (and the program directory for access to the command line programs) to their path and pythonpath.
-On a Mac, this can be done by adding these lines to the bash_profile (edited as necessary for where the PmagPy directory is on your local machine): ```export PATH=~/PmagPy:./:$PATH```; ```export PATH=~/PmagPy/programs:./:$PATH```; ```export PYTHONPATH=$PYTHONPATH:~/PmagPy```
+- Linux and advanced users on Mac and PCs can either clone the repository or download the latest release and then add the directory of the main repository folder (and the program directory for access to the command line programs) to their path.
+On a Mac, this can be done by adding these lines to the bash_profile (edited as necessary for where the PmagPy directory is on your local machine): ```export PATH=~/PmagPy:./:$PATH```; ```export PATH=~/PmagPy/programs:./:$PATH```

 ## Background and support